vdmann/cse-360-image-hosting-website/README.md

 cse-360-image-hosting-website
 =============================
-Image upload csc 360 Dee Derek Dakota
+Image upload CSC-360 Visitnna Dee Mann, Derek Norman, and Dakota Nunez

 Here is a list of dependencies if there are problems be sure to use "sudo pip install" we used a virtual env in ubuntu 14.04 using "source bin/activate" to start the environment